martinmoec/fable-react-native-how-to/README.md

     - or `yarn watch` if you altered the `scripts` section of `packages.json`
 2. Run app
     - `react-native run-ios|android`
-3. Watch as the app running updates as your F# code is changed.
+3. Watch as the app updates along with your F# code.
 Enjoy!